fette/kakeibot/INSTRUCTIONS.md

 - Clarify how to handle duplicate transactions (PayPay sometimes exports repeated rows).
 Add rules when you encounter them.
 - If a PayPay merchant still lacks a mapping, get a decision before running the transformation.
 - Build up the merchant mapping table as you discover recurring merchants so future imports auto-classify.
+- For Prestia statements, define how to capture foreign-currency purchases (conversion source, rate, which column stores the FX amount) before importing large batches.

 ---
 Add further project instructions to this document as workflows evolve.